An Overview Of Prenuptial Agreements: Practical Do’s and Don’ts

 Don’t Wait Too Long to Start the Process.
-If you are planning to get married and you are considering a prenuptial agreement, contact an attorney and begin the process well in advance of the wedding date.
+If you are planning to get married and you are considering a prenuptial agreement, contact a Chicago Prenuptial Agreement Attorney and begin the process well in advance of the wedding date.
 This recommendation is made for several key reasons:

 Negotiating in the days prior to the wedding often results in a party (even the party trying to protect assets) making concessions and agreements that are not to their benefit in order to finalize an agreement under time pressure.

 Costs of attorneys can significantly increase under time pressure as everyone works to finalize the agreement.

 In rare instances, it is possible that it simply might not be finalized in sufficient time and then a party is left to decide if they should delay or postpone a wedding or proceed without an agreement.

 While a short amount of time between the execution of an agreement and the date of the wedding alone may not be a basis for a court to find an agreement invalid, it is possible.
 Regardless of the ultimate determination, a shorter drafting period can cause the agreement to be less “air tight” which could lead to expensive and time consuming litigation.

 It can result in unnecessarily emotional and exhausting days leading up to a wedding that can leave a bad feeling for couples and even impact their wedding day and marriage.